39 - These Brave Fellows

-Commanding a Russian army much closer than Mortier realized was the wily Marshal Kutuzov, who was neither blind nor overconfident.
+Leading a combined Russian-Austro army much closer than Mortier realized was the wily Marshal Kutuzov, who was neither blind nor overconfident.
 He saw the overextended enemy advance as a chance to strike a blow and suckered the lead division into a valley between two heavy Russian columns.
 Not only had Mortier lost touch with his cavalry, but he allowed his three infantry divisions to become widely separated as well.
 He was marching with his lead Division, under T.M.
 Gazan, into a situation that might have been known as the “Valley of Death” fifty years before a spot in the Crimea earned that title.
 Kutuzov did not have everything his own way, however, as the columns he wished to attack with were exhausted, starving, and freezing…hardly in condition to be launching an assault.

 But they did, in a battle that lasted for hours and on into the night.
 "We must not separate from these brave fellows; we must be saved or perish together!"